gazebosim/docs/tutorials/sensor/sensor_demo.md

 </plugin>
 ```

- The `TouchPlugin` will publish(send) a message when the `wall` has been touched.
-The tags of the plugin are as follows. `<target>` which will be in contact with our wall in our case `vehicle_blue`. `<namespace>` take the name space of our topic, so when our robot hit the wall it will send a message to `/wall/touched` topic.
+The `TouchPlugin` will publish (send) a message when the `wall`
+has been touched.
+The tags of the plugin are as follows:

+* `<target>` which will be in contact with our wall, in our case `vehicle_blue`.
+* `<namespace>` takes the namespace of our topic, so when our robot hit the wall it will send a message to `/wall/touched` topic.

  Run the world in one terminal.

 `ign gazebo sensor_tutorial.sdf`